ElenaFomenko/sf_incidents/README.md

 ### Tableau dashboard

 The [Tableau dashboard] (https://public.tableau.com/profile/publish/SanFrancisco_Incidents_2014/Dashboard#!/publish-confirm) includes the interactive dashboard and all its frames on the separated tabs.
-You may download this Tableu demo workbook by clicking "Got it" button in the upper top corner of the above link.
+You may download this Tableu demo workbook by clicking "Got it" button in the upper right corner of the above link.

 ### Jupiter notebook